 - DSQ Complaints Process 1800 080 464 or the Queensland Ombudsman 1800 068 908

 - NDIA / NDIS National Disability Insurance Scheme related enquiries – please call 1800 800 110

 - Providing recommendations on care providers or aged care facilities.
 Please search for an Aged Care Broker Service

 - Financial or legal advice.

 ADA Australia has a wide variety of resources available for public download.
-To view the selection, go to ADA Australia re.
+To view the selection, go to ADA Australia resources.

 Where possible, ADA Australia encourages people to advocate for themselves where they feel confident.
 For some tips on self-advocacy.